DanielHughes1580/Challenge_3/README.md

 # Challenge_3
 Attached is the code and work for challenge 3 for Daniel Hughes.
-AskBCS was used for some assistance
+AskBCS was used for some assistance.